Existence of principal values of some singular integrals on Cantor sets, and Hausdorff dimension: Appendix 1: a lemma on Hausdorff dimension

 \section{Appendix 1: a lemma on Hausdorff dimension}

-Let $\mu$ the canonical measure associated with a Cantor set, as defined in the Introduction.
-Recall that $\D_n$ is the set of all squares $Q_j^n, \; 1\le j\le 2^n$ appearing at the $n$-th generation of the construction and $\D=\cup_n \D_n.$
+Let $\mu$ be the canonical measure associated with a Cantor set in $\mathbb{R}^d$, as defined in the Introduction before the statement of Theorem \ref{pvthm2}.
+Denote by $\D_n$ the set of all cubes $Q_j^n, \; 1\le j\le 2^{dn},$ appearing at the $n$-th generation of the construction and $\D=\cup_n \D_n.$

 The following lemma is due to Hungerford, who worked in a one dimensional context; see \cite{H}.